-It achieves the above benefits by delivering the right message at the right time.
+It achieves the above benefits by delivering the right message at the right time and leading customer down the ecommerce sales funnel.
 It always includes relevant information based on the customer’s recent activities such as browsing history and purchase records to make it personalized.

 Well-customized automation can lead customers to purchase decisions without any extra manual input.

 Here we have five automated email ideas for you.

 Among all types of email, welcome emails have the highest order rate of 3.2%.